svenpaulsen/ts3client-notification-plugin/README.md

 [![Build Status](https://travis-ci.org/svenpaulsen/ts3client-notification-plugin.svg?branch=master)](https://travis-ci.org/svenpaulsen/ts3client-notification-plugin)

-This simple plugin sends desktop notifications when your nickname is mentioned in the chat or when you're receiving private messages.
+This simple plugin sends desktop notifications when friends appear/disappear, when your nickname is mentioned in the chat and when you're receiving private messages.

 **Note**: Notifications are sent using the tray icon so make sure you have it enabled in the TeamSpeak 3 Client settings.

 ## Testing Functionality

 To make sure the plugin is running and operational, simply enter the following command in your TeamSpeak 3 Client chat area:

 `/notify Hello World!`